-This Morocco retreat, about an hour from Marrakech, makes a perfect mindful retreat from the bustling streets of the city.
-If you want a romantic escape or a weekend spa break, this remote resort set in the spectacular Ouirgane Valley is ideal.
+Domaine de la Roseraie is a gorgeous spa and yoga retreat, about an hour from Marrakech.
+It makes a perfect mindful escape from the overwhelming city streets.
+If you want a romantic escape or a weekend spa break near Marrakech, this resort in the spectacular Ouirgane Valley is ideal.

 When we arrived at Domaine de la Roseraie, after a full day of cycling with Maroc Nature, we had no idea what to expect.
 Imagine our surprise when we found ourselves welcomed into a tranquil retreat nestled in the heart of Morocco’s Ouirgane Valley.